Oil little changed as U.S.-Iran dispute supports, trade war weighs

 Disappointing U.S. economic data that showed existing home sales fell for a second straight month also hampered crude demand sentiment.

-The market will also watch U.S. oil stockpiles reports on Tuesday afternoon from the American Petroleum Institute (API) and on Wednesday morning from the U.S Energy Information Administration (EIA).

-Analysts in a Reuters poll forecast crude inventories fell 600,000 barrels last week.
-[EIA/S]

-Additional reporting by Henning Gloystein in Singapore; Editing by Marguerita Choy, David Gregorio and Sonya Hepinstall
+Additional reporting by Henning Gloystein in Singapore; Editing by Marguerita Choy and Sonya Hepinstall